 You may have heard someone say, “My toenail fell off”.
-This is actually a medical condition called onychomadesis which usually occurs after the appearance of Beau’s lines.
+This is a medical condition called onychomadesis which usually occurs after the appearance of Beau’s lines.
 Beau’s lines generally appear in the central nail plate and moves distally as the nail grows.
 They are transverse deep lines in the nail which develop due to the temporary arrest of proliferation in proximal nail matrix.

 Onychomadesis is a severe form of Beaus’ lines in which the proximal part of the nail plate is separated from the proximal nail fold resulting in the nail falling off.